Sustaining Tulsa’s thriving non-profit arts community through united fundraising and support.

 Not only does an organization not have to pay fees, they receive discounts and limited comp tickets to certain fundraising events.

 No. Both organizations are structured similarly.
-We both make it possible for a single donations to benefit many non-profit organizations ; but Arts Alliance Tulsa supports Arts and Culture within the city of Tulsa, exclusively.
+We both make it possible for a single donations to benefit many non-profit organizations ; but Arts Alliance Tulsa supports Arts and Culture in Tulsa.

 We keep dialogue and relationships with the United Way open and aim our campaign to start after United Way has finished theirs.
 We believe in the importance of both entities and will continue to encourage their efforts in our community.